Beyond $0$ and $\infty$: A solution to the Barge Entropy Conjecture: Introduction

-In turn, we also answer three other open questions from around the same time. \begin{question}{\sc (M. Barge, 1989 \cite{LewisProblems})} Does every homeomorphism of the pseudo-arc of positive entropy have periodic points of infinitely many different periods? \end{question} {\itshape No, a unique fixed point may be the only periodic point.\footnote{This is optimal, since the pseudo-arc has the fixed point property \cite{Hamilton}.}} \begin{question}{\sc (W. Lewis, 1989 \cite{LewisSurvey})} What periodic structure does positive entropy of the pseudo-arc homeomorphism $f:P\to P$ imply? \end{question} \begin{question}{\sc (W. Lewis, 1989 \cite{LewisSurvey})} If the homeomorphism $f: P \to P$ of the pseudo-arc $P$ has positive entropy, does $f$ have homoclinic orbits? \end{question} In the next section we provide a historic overview of the pseudo-arc and its appearance across various branches of mathematics.
+In turn, we also answer three other open questions from around the same time. \begin{question}{\sc (M. Barge, 1989 \cite{LewisProblems})} Does every homeomorphism of the pseudo-arc of positive entropy have periodic points of infinitely many different periods? \end{question} {\itshape No, a unique fixed point may be the only periodic point.\footnote{This is optimal, since the pseudo-arc has the fixed point property \cite{Hamilton}.}} \begin{question}{\sc (W. Lewis, 1989 \cite{LewisSurvey})} What periodic structure does positive entropy of the pseudo-arc homeomorphism $f:P\to P$ imply? \end{question} \begin{question}{\sc (W. Lewis, 1989 \cite{LewisSurvey})} If the homeomorphism $f: P \to P$ of the pseudo-arc $P$ has positive entropy, does $f$ have homoclinic orbits? \end{question} This in particular means that, in contrast to the interval dynamics, positive topological entropy on the pseudo-arc does not induce any standard horseshoe-like dynamical behavior.
+In fact, it turned out that dynamics of maps of the pseudo-arc with positive entropy can be much richer that expected in early intuitions, motivated by constructions of pseudo-arc homeomorphisms via inverse limits of arcs.

+In the next section we provide a historic overview of the pseudo-arc and its appearance across various branches of mathematics.
 In Section \ref{rigflex} we discuss results from entropy theory, that provide background for Question 1.
 In Section \ref{leading} we review prior work on Question 1 and recall various partial results obtained until now.
 In Section \ref{ingredients} we describe the main ingredients of our proof of the main result, and give an outline of the present paper.